maggiethingie/local-voice/README.md

 ## Description
 - Local Voice is a location-based web app that connects users with issues in their area and connects them with representatives who can make a change.
-- The app uses Auth0 to authenticate users and protect their privacy.
 - The app displays local issues using both a map and feed view and allows users to view discussions around issues and comment.

 ## Installation